just-max/category-exporter/README.md

 # License
 This project is available under the GPLv3.
 See 'LICENSE' for full license text.

 Includes code adapted from https://developers.google.com/apps-script/guides/dialogs, available under https://www.apache.org/licenses/LICENSE-2.0.
-Files containing this code are include a comment indicating the code.
+Files containing this code include a comment indicating the applicable section and any modifications.